 6. You can employ people

 I get that not everyone wants to have employees to manage.
-Personally, I would love to someday have people working for me, employing them, teaching them, and helping them support their families through meaningful work.
+Personally, I would love to someday have people working for me, employing them, teaching them, and helping them support their families through meaningful investment management.

 Now, what you’ve been waiting for!
-My list of 18 residual income ideas.
+My list of 18 ideas to generate residual income.

-I’ve broken up the 18 residual income ideas into 4 categories:
+I’ve broken up the 18 ideas to build residual income into 4 categories:

-- Creating: create a platform that you can monetize through ads, affiliate marketing, products, etc. Low monetary investment.
+- Creating: create a platform that you can monetize through ads, online course, affiliate marketing, products, etc. Low monetary upfront investment.
 High amount of effort up front with great potential for passive income down the road

-- Services: Almost no monetary investment up front, easy to start, and scalable.
+- Services: Things like advisory or brokerage services, they take almost no monetary upfront investment, easy to start, and scalable.
 Less passive.